How To Invest in Real Estate with a Self-Directed IRA

-- UBIT/UDFI: When investing in real estate, it’s important to keep UBIT or Unrelated Business Income Tax, and UDFI, or Unrelated Debt Financed Income in mind.
+- UBIT/UDFI: When investing in real estate, it’s important to keep UBIT or Unrelated Business Income Tax, and UDFI or Unrelated Debt Financed Income in mind.
 UBIT is a tax that applies to your gains if you are running an active business out of your IRA.
 UDFI, is a tax that applies to any income you earn from purchasing an investment with borrowed money, such as a non-recourse loan.

 How to Use a Self-Directed IRA for Real Estate Investing

-Step 1: Create a Self-Directed IRA
+Step 1: Open a Self-Directed IRA

-Step 2: Transfer Funds Into the Self-Directed IRA
+Step 2: Fund Your Self-Directed IRA

 Since Jonah already has a standard Roth IRA, he is able to transfer the desired amount of funds from that into his new Self-Directed Roth IRA.

 Step 3: Establish an IRA LLC, If Applicable